 📄 Pages for a Step

 Controls how Steps and Conditions translate into PDF pages.
-Three modes are available, each with two sub-options:
+Two independent checkboxes control which pages are generated:

 |